satishbhande01/ESP32-Air-Mouse/README.md

 # BLE Mouse with Scroll and Module Control

-This project uses an ESP32 to create a Bluetooth Low Energy (BLE) mouse with added functionality.
+This project uses an Xiao ESP32C3 to create a Bluetooth Low Energy (BLE) mouse with added functionality.
 The BLE mouse supports scroll actions (up and down) triggered by physical buttons.
 Additionally, the project includes a feature to control a laser using a button.

 ---